Deaths-Door/arkley/README.md

 arkley is a lightweight and offline math library that provides powerful algebraic calculations and explanations of mathematical concepts.
 It aims to be a convenient and cost-effective solution for performing algebraic operations, with the option to toggle step-by-step explanations.
 Arkley is designed to handle various data types and provide accurate results for precise calculations, making it suitable for both learners and advanced users.

-`Note` : At this moment this library is in early development so features described below may not be implemented or working correctly
+`Note` : At this moment this library is in early development so features described below may not be implemented or working correctly.

+## Note

+While we strive to cover as many scenarios as possible, the complexity of mathematics means that achieving 100% accuracy in all cases and operations can be challenging.
+If you come across any issues or inaccuracies in the library, please don't hesitate to report them so that we can work on improving it.
+Your feedback is invaluable in helping us make the necessary enhancements.

 ## Features